johndoex1/NetRay/readme.md

 # NetRay
-`NetRay` is a modular python tool that detects attacks against the Kerberos protocol.
+`NetRay` is a modular, python tool that detects attacks against the Kerberos protocol.
 \
-It takes a Json file of a parsed captured traffic and a keytab file and executes each of the attack detection modules.
+It gets a Json file of a parsed captured traffic and a keytab file and executes each attack detection modules.

-*NetRay* is provided with Silver Ticket attack detection module and it can be easily expandedsdfsd.
+*NetRay* is provided with Silver Ticket attack detection module and it can be easily expanded.
 \
-More information about the potential in Kerberos decryption can be found in the following [white paper](https://www.cyberark.com/resources/).
+More information about the potential in Kerberos decryption can be found in this [white paper](https://www.cyberark.com/resources/).

 ## Overview
-Kerberos authentication protocol holds an important role in organizations' networks and it is an integral part of Microsoft domain network architecture.
+The Kerberos authentication protocol holds an important role in an organizations' networks and it is an integral part of Microsoft domain’s networks.
 As long as Kerberos communication is not being decrypted, attackers get an opportunity to act freely using Kerberos without being detected, all the while the encryption is being handed on a silver platter.

 Kerberos decryption gives a better view of what is happening in the network.
-This POC provides the blue side a simple tool to detect attacks against the protocol.
+This tool provides the blue side a simple approach to detect attacks against the protocol.

 ## Requirements:
 For *NetRay* to run, Impacket module is required.